The Rules of the Competition

-– The points your team earns in all three rounds will be added together for your final score.
-With the new scoring system, each team will be able to know at a glance how many of its “own questions” it answered correctly and how many questions it “stole”.
+The points your team earns in all three rounds will be added together for your final score.
+With this scoring system, each team will be able to know at a glance how many of its “own questions” it answered correctly and how many questions it “stole”.

 *At no time should the team lead nor team chaperone interject themselves into the trivia rounds to ask for clarification, dispute a question or answer.
-If a team lead or team chaperone does interject themselves into the trivia round, its grounds for team disqualification.
+If a team lead or team chaperone does interject themselves into the trivia round, it is grounds for team disqualification.